 We urge you to compare our inspection report with inspection reports issued by the other inspection companies in the area.
 You may be surprised by the lack of detail or guidance that you'll find in other reports.
 Many of our competitors simply do not provide you with the level of information you need to make a fully informed purchase decision.

-To view a sample Inspection Report issued by Camelot Home Inspection Services, or to review a copy of the Real Estate Inspection Agreement used by Camelot Home Inspection Services, please click on the links below.
+To view a sample home inspection report issued by Camelot Home Inspection Services, or to review a copy of the Real Estate Inspection Agreement used by Camelot Home Inspection Services, please click on the links below.

 A sample home inspection report.

-This is the home inspection agreement used by the majority of CREIA members.
+This is the CREIA standard home inspection agreement used by Camelot and the vast majority of CREIA members.